Roll20/roll20-api-scripts/ConditionTracker/DEVELOPERS.md

 The build bundles `src/index.js` and writes both root and versioned output files.

 The build does not regenerate locale files.
-Run `npm run sync-locales` for incremental locale updates or `npm run regenerate-locales` to retranslate everything, optionally with `-- --locale=<code>` or a positional locale argument (for example `npm run regenerate-locales uk`).
+Run `npm run sync-locales` for incremental locale updates or `npm run regenerate-locales` to retranslate everything.
+Both commands support targeting a single locale with `-- --locale=<code>` or a positional locale argument (for example `npm run sync-locales -- --locale=es` or `npm run regenerate-locales uk`).

+Both commands prompt for confirmation before making translation requests.
+Use `-- --yes` (or `-y`) to skip the prompt in automated/non-interactive runs.

+Estimated timing shown before confirmation:

+- Sync mode: usually several minutes.
+Estimated minimum is `4 x number of targeted locales`; estimated maximum is `7 x targeted locales that still need translation`.
+- Regenerate mode: `30-60` minutes per targeted locale.

 Format source and docs: